 Texting and driving is one of the most hazardous behaviors a driver can perform in a vehicle.
 It is possibly the most dangerous form of distracted driving and responsible for thousands of lost lives every year.

-Many states have implemented statewide bans on cell phone use behind the wheel, but Arizona is not one of them.
-The state as a whole may not have a statewide law banning texting and driving, but several Arizona cities have enacted local-level laws against texting and driving.
+Many states have implemented statewide bans on cell phone use behind the wheel, and on March 2019 Arizona passed a bill that bans texting and driving.
+Several Arizona cities had already enacted local-level laws against texting and driving.
 Some have banned the use of any electronic messaging devices behind the wheel within city limits.
 Violations of these local laws can lead to fines and additional penalties depending on individual circumstances.

 Distracted Driving in Arizona

-No statewide laws exist against distracted driving in Arizona except for commercial vehicle drivers and novice drivers.
+The state prohibits the use of any wireless communication devices for instruction permit holders.
 In Arizona, an individual qualifies for an instruction permit at 15 and half years old, and permit holders may only drive when accompanied by licensed drivers who are at least 21 years of age.
-The state prohibits the use of any wireless communication devices for instruction permit holders.
 The only exception to the wireless device ban for instruction permit holders is in case of emergency to contact the police or an ambulance when stopping the vehicle would be dangerous.

-Some local areas uphold specific laws concerning distracted driving.
+Some local areas already uphold specific laws concerning distracted driving, these laws will remain valid until the new state-wide texting and driving ban goes into effect on January 2021.
 For example, it is illegal for any driver to use a wireless communication device behind the wheel within the city limits of Tucson unless they use hands-free devices.
 In Phoenix, drivers may talk on a cell phone, but the city bans texting behind the wheel entirely.
 Tucson enforces the city distracted driving ban with a $50 fine for a first offense, $100 for a second offense, and $200 for future offenses.
 In Phoenix, fines can range between $150 and $250 depending on whether the distracted driving leads to a collision.

 Dangers of Texting While Driving

 Any distraction behind the wheel is dangerous.
-The National Highway Traffic Safety Administration (NHTSA) reported 3,450 deaths in 2016 alone from distracted driving.
+The National Highway Traffic Safety Administration (NHTSA) reported 3,450 deaths in 2016 alone from car accidents caused by distracted driving.
 Drivers have a duty of care to operate their vehicles safely at all times, and this includes paying close attention to their surroundings and changes in traffic conditions.
+If a distracted driver caused your accident, consult with a Glendale car accident lawyer about your legal options to recover compensation.
 Any type of distraction can potentially diminish a driver’s reaction time to a sudden change on the road and lead to an accident.
 Three main types of distractions exist.

 - Visual distractions are anything that causes a driver to look away from the road.